technqvi/TimeSeriesML-FinMarket/forecast-asset -price-movement-LSTM-TimeSeries/README.md

 ### [build_forecast_ts_lstm_model.ipynb](https://github.com/technqvi/TimeSeriesML-FinMarket/blob/main/forecast-asset%20-price-movement-LSTM-TimeSeries/build_forecast_ts_lstm_model.ipynb)
 ##### Youtube :  [2#1 Build Univariate Multi Step LSTM Models To Predict Stock Price](https://www.youtube.com/watch?v=O8p2cteVTSs&feature=youtu.be) | [2#2 Build Univariate Multi Step LSTM Models To Predict Stock Price](https://youtu.be/_bVOFtHC2yQ) |  [2#3 Build Univariate Multi Step LSTM Models To Predict Stock Price](https://www.youtube.com/watch?v=8idQEuBFLfw&feature=youtu.be)
-* Loading the training data from Big1uery  and save it as   csv file.
+* Load the training data from Big1uery  and save it as   csv file.
-* Exploring the data to identify trends and patterns of EMA movement.
+* Explore the data to identify trends and patterns of EMA movement.
-* Splitting the data  into train/test dataset to prepare it for modeling.
+* Split the data  into 2 parts such as  train and test dataset to prepare it for modeling.
-* Scaling  data to Mix-Max Range 0-1.
+* Normalize data by Scaling  data into given range 0-1(Min-Max).
-* Creating feature  as 3 direction array , it is proper input format to feed into the LSTM network .
+* Tranform input feature from 2D array  to 3D  array  to feed it into the LSTM network .
-* Tuning model to find optimal hyper paramter to get best model.
+* Build  model by Keras Tuner for tuning to find optimal hyper paramter to get best model.
-* ReTraining with the best tuned model on the training data set.
+* ReTrain with the best tuned model on the training data set.
-* Evaluation with test dataset with selected regression metric to see how well model forecast  with metric MAE .
+* Evaluate with test dataset with selected regression metric to see how well model forecast  with metric MAE .
-* Building final model with entire data .
+* Build final model with entire data .
-* Storing model file and its scaler files into local path and GCS.
+* Store  model file and its scaler files into local path and GCS.

 ### [forecast_asset_movement.ipynb](https://github.com/technqvi/TimeSeriesML-FinMarket/blob/main/forecast-asset%20-price-movement-LSTM-TimeSeries/forecast_asset_movement.ipynb)